ParallelTask/dinoloop/wiki/dino_properties.md

 Make sure to attach express.Router() via `.useRouter()`, otherwise dino throws `Error: Express router is not registered with dino`.
 ### Important Points
 * Multiple `requestStart`, `requestEnd` and `serverError` dinowares can be registered.
-* Their order of execution depends on the order of registration.
+* Order of execution depends on the order of registration.